birchstagdev/symbolic-compression/README.md

 - Mood-based storytelling and dreamlike playback
 - Emotionally tagged perceptual logging
 - Symbolic, low-bandwidth AI vision for persistent NPC behavior

 ---

+**Status Update **
+Bugfixes: test_error_1241_06162025
+The system's vision is sound, symbolic compression of perception is achievable.
+These fixes address the immediate failures while preserving the philosophical goal of memory, like visual encoding.

+---